 Longfellow’s poem, published under the title, Evangeline, A Tale of Acadie, describes the betrothal of the fictional Cajun girl named Evangeline Bellefontaine and her beloved Gabriel Lajeunesse.
-The poem recounts their separation when the British forcibly removed the Acadian people from the present day Canadian provinces of Nova Scotia, New Brunswick, Prince Edward Island and part of the state of Maine—an area also know as Acadie or Acadia.
+The poem recounts their separation when the British forcibly removed the Acadian people from the present-day Canadian provinces of Nova Scotia, New Brunswick, Prince Edward Island and part of the state of Maine—an area also known as Acadie or Acadia.

 The “Great Expulsion” or Le Grand Derangement (1755–1764) as it was known historically, occurred during the French and Indian War as part of the British military campaign against New France.
 The British deported approximately 11,500 French Acadians to weaken the resistance to their rule.
 In the first wave, Acadians were deported to the British colonies (the original 13 colonies of the U.S.).
 During the second wave, they were deported to Britain and France, from where many migrated to Louisiana. (source: Wikipedia)

-A good reference for a more factual history of this area and its settlement by the Acadians can be found on the St. Martinville web site.
+A good reference for a more factual history of this area and its settlement by the Acadians can be found at the St. Martinville website.